Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Amenities: Food and beverages, showers, private prayer area, high-speed Wi-Fi

-• Not Available: Priority Pass, day passes for general public
+• No Access Via: Priority Pass or day passes for general public

 • Best For: LOT passengers and Star Alliance premium travelers on LOT-operated flights